 - c.
-Attending activities that benefit the entire community such as health fairs or other health education and promotion activities. - d.
-Encourage its current QI plan Members who are D-SNP eligible to enroll in the QI's Health Plan Medicare Advantage Plan. - If the Health Plan performs an allowable activity, the Health Plan shall conduct these activities in all of the regions in which it is operating. - 3.
+Attending activities that benefit the entire community such as health fairs or other health education and promotion activities. - If the Health Plan performs an allowable activity, the Health Plan shall conduct these activities in all of the regions in which it is operating. - 3.
 All materials shall comply with the information requirements in 42 CFR §438.10 and as detailed in §9.4.C of this RFP.